TheRincon/gc_plotter/README.md

 ### Circular Plot

 I have now added circular plots.
 It has an extended command on the terminal taking a hard-masked fasta.
-If you have a soft-masked fasta ("atcg" instead of "ATCG") then please run the "mask.py" script.
+If you have a soft-masked fasta ("atcg" instead of "ATCG") then please run the "mask.py" script to coerce to hardmasked.
+I suppose it might be possible to use either, this feature will be added later.

 ```python
 python mask.py soft-masked.fasta